moliver28/research-handbook/content/handbook/business-technology/data-team/platform/permifrost.md

 ### Caveats and Errors

+#### :x: What Permifrost is doing

-- Objects that exist but are not in the config file do not lead to errors
+* Objects that exist but are not in the config file do not lead to errors

+#### :white_check_mark: What Permifrost is not doing

-- Role/warehouse/database creation and deletion is not managed by permifrost
+* Role/warehouse/database creation and deletion is not managed by permifrost
-    - Removing entire roles from the file will **not** delete them
+* Removing entire roles from the file will **not** delete them

 ### Development